Xorlent/Fort-Knocks/README.md

 3. The PowerShell script will then complete a request and return the result
    - If authentication was successful, the client IP address should be added to the allowlist within 2 minutes
 4. Attempt an SSLVPN connection to verify functionality

+### Troubleshooting
+#### I have a user that entered the wrong authentication details when running the PowerShell script and now they are rate-limited and cannot authenticate for another 8 hours!
+- IP addresses can be manually added to the SSLAUTHORIZED KV store within the Cloudflare dashboard under, "Storage & Databases"
+  - Be sure to remove this entry manually at the end of the day, as it is not automatically pruned in 8 hours